Copyright © 2016

 "Now then lad, you mayhap have come to the right man.
 I just happen to know a few good men who can help you for a bit.
 We are all going to be here for some time yet.
 There are no plans to leave this bivouac for a while.
 Now as it happens, Cooper and Jones are sitting around on their asses with nothing to do and I just may have a few things to help you along.
 You should also make use of those around you."

-"Those around me O'Malley?"
+"Those around me O'Rourke?"

 "The Spaniards lad, don't underestimate those boys.
 They are bought up in ways that may curl the hairs on your head.
 Of course you should not trust them an inch either.
 Some would take the teeth right out of your mouth while you was chewin on a bone but they do seem to have taken a liking to you so your teeth maybe safe for now."

-O'Malley laughed as he sat back and watched while Carmelo worked at getting the cafe ready for them both.
+O'Rourke laughed as he sat back and watched while Carmelo worked at getting the cafe ready for them both.
 The camp around them was just beginning to stir as the first pale light of a new morning was breaking over the hills on the horizon.

 Carmelo joined them for breakfast and the three ate in silence as the drummer boys began to ready their kit for the morning inspection.
 Once ready they would eat their own breakfast which the three young boys were getting ready.
 It seemed that the three youngest had decided they would feed everyone in the new small camp now that they had a good kitchen to work with.